Los Angeles Lakers' Andre Ingram, 32, has stunning NBA debut after decade waiting for a call-up

 Ingram’s fourth 3-pointer with 51 seconds left trimmed Houston’s lead to 102-99, but the Lakers didn't score again.

 Ingram finished 6-for-8 from the field and made four out of five 3-point attempts, along with three rebounds, three blocked shots and a steal.
+It earned him the game ball.

 “I told him I heard about his story and that grind is unbelievable,” Paul told reporters.
 “I told him, ‘Much respect.’
 I mean, 10 years grinding in the G League, to finally get an opportunity and to play like that, it’s pretty special.”